How Smart Supply Chain Works: Explained with Examples 2025

 • PIMS (Plant Information Management System) – records real-time plant data.

-Step-by-Step: How Smart Supply Chain Works
+Step-by-Step: How Smart Supply Chain Works (Explained with Examples)

 1. Procurement & Raw Material Monitoring